 Cd as key indicator to differentiate rice from southeast coastal region of China

-Among the 30 elements we have analyzed in this study, special attention was paid to 114 Cd, which is a known carcinogenic contaminate.
+Among the 30 elements we have analyzed in this study, special attention was paid to 114 Cd, which is a known carcinogenic contaminate in rice.
 According to a recent study conducted by Maione et al., the level of Cd alone can be used to differentiate rice from two Brazilian regions with satisfying accuracy14.
 In nowadays China, where rapid industrialization and urbanization are happening nationwide, the issue of heavy metal contamination for arable soil has been seen as emergent issue to be addressed.
 A national scale study revealed that Cd concentrations in paddy soils from different Chinese regions varied significantly, with the southeast coastal regions (e.g. Hunan, Guangxi) having the highest levels38.
 This is greatly due to the soil characteristics (i.e. low pH) as well as pollutions result from human activities (e.g. mining)38.
-As one of the subjects in this study, the GG rice were harvested from Guangxi Zhuang Autonomous region.
+As one of the subjects in this study, the GG rice were harvested from Guangxi Zhuang Autonomous region, and clearly its Cd accumulation significantly exceed all five other GI rice (Table 1).
 For better visualization, KDE plot was constructed to estimate the probability density function of Cd.
-As shown in Fig the KDE plot shows clear cutoff (around 7) between GG and non-GG rice, indicat the concentration of Cd itself was sufficient to differentiate GG rice from others.
+As shown in Fig 7 the KDE plot shows clear cutoff at around 7 between GG and non-GG rice, indicating the concentration of Cd itself was sufficient to differentiate GG rice from others.
+This interesting finding provides the possibility that using Cd as a unique “maker ” for GI rice such as GG, which originated from the southeast costal region of China.

-our study demonstrated that multi-elemental profiling by ICP-MS, coupled with machine learning technique, can differentiate six Chinese GI rice with extremely high accuracy.
+Overall, our study demonstrated that multi-elemental profiling by ICP-MS, coupled with machine learning techniques, can differentiate six Chinese GI rice with extremely high accuracy.
 Particularly, we have identified several elements with the most differentiating power.
 This opens the door for future study on whether measuring only a handful of elements could lead to reliable rice classification.
 As been pointed out by other researchers, sample scarcity along with lack of sample representativeness are major reasons leading to poor or unreliable classification39.
 In this study, only 131 samples from six different GI rice within one year of harvest were analyzed.
 Therefore, a larger dataset (both training and validation) consists of samples from multiple harvest years shall be introduced in the future, which will increase the reliability as well as the robustness of the classification model.
 In addition, considering the ultimate goal is to protect high value GI rice from potential fraudulent activities, it is of great importantce that we also introduce “positive” samples into the classification.
 One common solution is to dilute GI rice samples with serial does of highly “look-alikes”40 .
-Given the possibility that there may be certain levels of correlation among the concentrations of different elements, traditional univariate data analysis methods was not suitable for discrimination34, 41. one of few attempts to apply machine learning strategy to process multi-elemental data, Further work will be conducted to develop a simple, rapid yet reliable strategy for GI rice classification/ authentication.
+Given the possibility that there may be certain levels of correlation among the concentrations of different elements, traditional univariate data analysis methods was not suitable for discrimination34, 41.
+This study was by far one of few attempts trying to apply machine learning based strategy to process multi-elemental data, and therefore constructed classification models for rice samples.
+Further work will be conducted to develop a simple, rapid yet reliable strategy for GI rice classification/ authentication.

 ACKNOWLEDGMENT